 Memorial Hall School offers student and parent portals on the Memorial Hall School Website – www.memorialhall.org, look for “Student/Parent Portal”.
 Log on information will be given to students at the beginning of the school year.

-Our online service allows for students and parents to log on from anywhere at anytime to view important information such as; class assignments, teacher remarks, attendance, behavior, as well as grades.
+Our online service allows students and parents to log on from anywhere at any time to view important information such as; class assignments, teacher remarks, attendance, behavior, as well as grades.
 This a great feature for our families living overseas to keep up with the student’s progress.
 Parents and students may also contact teachers via the portal if needed.